 Friction with other departments develops over time because every department has a separate method for creating contracts and managing data.
 The usual approval process has in-house legal teams reviewing contracts that touch every other department in the business — everything from finance to HR to sales.

 Each of these areas has distinctive needs in terms of collecting contract data.
 Ironclad solves these problems by creating software specific to each department.
-For example, Ironclad is the only CDM that gives finance full control over contract data, analysis, and reporting.
+For example, Ironclad is the only CLM that gives finance full control over contract data, analysis, and reporting.

 Contract management in the sales department may need to track completion times from initial contact to final sale.
 Ironclad automates and standardizes sales contracting with workflows that you can create using collected data and modify at any time.
 Ironclad has built a best-in-class Salesforce integration with real-time updates that keep your deals moving seamlessly.